glimpse-editor/getglimpse-web/content/posts/glimpse-0-2-0-release-notes.md

 ---
 title: "Glimpse 0.2.0 Release Notes"
-date: 2020-08-11T22:00:00+01:00
+date: 2020-08-22T07:00:00+01:00
 draft: false
 ---
-This release rebases Glimpse Image Editor on the GNU Image Manipulation Program 2.10.18 and introduces helpful configuration settings from [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP)
+This release rebases Glimpse Image Editor on the GNU Image Manipulation Program 2.10.18, introduces helpful configuration settings from [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP), and adds 64-bit support on Windows.

-Unfortunately we were not able to release a full Windows port of 0.2.0 due to [a bug in the build system we use](https://github.com/glimpse-editor/Glimpse/issues/449).
-Instead we re-released [Glimpse 0.1.2](/posts/glimpse-0-1-2-release-notes/) as a "Gold Edition" that backports many of the same changes for the same executable and addresses several long-standing limitations with a completely new MSI installer.
+We have completely rewritten our Windows installers from scratch, providing users with the option to install in custom locations, and fully deprecating Python 2 components on that platform.
+We have also pre-bundled [G'MIC](https://gmic.eu/) with our 64-bit Windows installer.

-Key underlying dependencies and changes have also been backported on both platforms to provide a more stable and secure experience for all Glimpse Image Editor users across Windows and Linux.
+Key underlying dependencies and changes have also been backported on Windows and Linux to provide a more stable and secure experience for all Glimpse Image Editor users across both platforms.

 ## Installation
 Linux users can install Glimpse Image Editor 0.2.0 as a Flatpak from the Flathub repository, and as a Snap from the Snap Store.
 There are also a number of additional installation options for Linux detailed on our [Downloads](/downloads/) page.

-Windows users can use an MSI file to install Glimpse Image Editor 0.1.2 Gold Edition on 32-bit and 64-bit systems running Windows 7 or later.
+Windows users can use an MSI file to install Glimpse Image Editor 0.2.0 on 32-bit and 64-bit systems running Windows 7 or later.
 We chose that type of installer to assist businesses and schools using centralised software management systems.
-This can also be found on the [Downloads](/downloads/) page.
+The two we have provided can also be found on the [Downloads](/downloads/) page.

 ## Known Issues
 * [Windows](https://github.com/glimpse-editor/Glimpse/wiki/Known-Issues-%28Windows%29)
 * [Linux](https://github.com/glimpse-editor/Glimpse/wiki/Known-Issues-%28Linux%29)

 ## New Features
 Glimpse 0.2.0 is based on [GNU Image Manipulation Program 2.10.18](https://www.gimp.org/news/2020/02/24/gimp-2-10-18-released/).
-It also still uses the following dependency package versions:
+It also uses the following dependency package versions:

 * [BABL](http://www.gegl.org/babl/) 0.1.78
 * [GEGL](http://www.gegl.org/) 0.4.22
 * [LibMyPaint](http://mypaint.org/) 1.5.1
 * [MyPaint-Brushes](http://mypaint.org/) 1.3.1

-Glimpse 0.1.2 Gold Edition uses MyPaint 1.3.0 and is still based on [GNU Image Manipulation Program 2.10.12](https://www.gimp.org/news/2019/06/12/gimp-2-10-12-released/).

 ### UI Improvements
 * Added PhotoGIMP keyboard shortcuts and some custom configuration settings